 Rule #1: Think about the camera as a character.

 One of the greatest things about VR is that you know how the ability to create a sense of presence inside the viewer.
 You can make that person feel like they’re actually sitting in the room with your characters and the simplest way to do that is to think of your viewer as a character.
 If you’re going to be sitting in this room we’re standing in this room with me while we shoot this video blog where would you want to be standing?
 Put your camera there.
-It’ll help create that sense of presence and immersion inside your VR video
+It’ll help create that sense of presence and immersion inside your 360 video.

 Rule #2: Mind the stitch.

 Most 360 video cameras have at least six outward-facing lenses and we have to go in post and stitch all 6 of those video files together to create one spherical video at the end of the day that we can use in our VR piece.
 You want to keep most of your action inside of a single lens if possible and minimize the amount of time that people are either crossing stitch lines or having action on the stitch lines.
 Software has gotten a lot better in the last few years and they can do about 90 to 95% of the work for you but you are gonna have to go in and manually fix any of those stitch errors if you have a ton of action happening on that stitch lines.
+You can see the stitch error in the picture on the left.

 Rule # 3: Do not forget about sound!